espressif/esp-idf/docs/en/security/flash-encryption.rst

   - Using ``make flash`` should flash all partitions which need to be flashed.

-- If secure boot is enabled, you can't reflash via serial at all unless you used the "Reflashable" option for Secure Boot, pre-generated a key and burned it to the ESP32 (refer to :doc:`Secure Boot <secure-boot>` docs.).
-In this case you can re-flash a plaintext secure boot digest and bootloader image at offset 0x0.
-It is necessary to re-flash this digest before flashing other plaintext data.
+- If secure boot is enabled, you can't reflash plaintext data via serial at all unless you used the "Reflashable" option for Secure Boot.
+See  :ref:`flash-encryption-and-secure-boot`.

 Serial Re-Flashing Procedure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~